What is the Literacy Development in Ghana project all about?

 About the Location

-There are shared bathrooms and there is also a common room with a table where volunteers can prepare their project work or catch up with each other.
+The accommodation is basic but comfortable with western facilities, although showers are what is called “bucket showers”.
+There are shared bedrooms and there is also a common room with a table where volunteers can prepare their project work or catch up with each other.
 Alternatively, why not sit on the balcony and relax.
 Note that the house is equipped with running cold water, which is a common find in Ghana.
+And is quite a nice thing to have given the heat you will be experiencing.

 What to do in your spare time